Generate L-LTF waveform

 Complex Number Support: Yes

-The legacy long training field (L-LTF) is the second field in the 802.11™ OFDM PLCP legacy preamble.
-The L-LTF is a component of VHT, HT, and non-HT PPDUs.
+The L-LTF is the second field in the 802.11™ OFDM PLCP legacy preamble.
+The L-LTF is a component of EHT, HE, VHT, HT, and non-HT PPDUs.

 Channel estimation, fine frequency offset estimation, and fine symbol timing offset estimation rely on the L-LTF.